-International students
+International studentsr

-In addition to following the standard admission procedures, international students must demonstrate proficiency in the use of the English language by submitting the results of the Test of English as a Foreign Language (TOEFL) to the Office of Admissions with an acceptable score of 500 or above on the paper-based test or 173 or above on the computer-based test.
+In addition to following the standard admission procedures, international students must demonstrate proficiency in the use of the English language by submitting the results of the Test of English as a Foreign Language (TOEFL) to the Office of Admissions with an acceptable score of 500 or above on the paper-based test, 173 or above on the computer-based test, or 61 or above on internet-based test.
 International students (under student visa) must submit evidence to the College that they have adequate life and accident/health insurance, and that they are able to cover educational and personal expenses required to achieve an associate degree from CVCC.
 Foreign student applicants must submit transcripts of all previous high school and college work (which must be translated into the English language) and two letters of reference.